SidRoberts/centum/docs/components/queue/index.md

 # `Centum\Queue`

-The Queue component is designed for offloading work so that it can be processed elsewhere or at a later time.
+The Queue component enables you to offload work for asynchronous or deferred processing.
-This is especially useful for tasks that could take a long time, be hardware intensive, or otherwise negatively affect the application's performance.
+This is especially useful for tasks that are time-consuming, resource-intensive, or could negatively impact application performance if run synchronously.

+## Interface Overview

-[`Centum\Interfaces\Queue\QueueInterface`](https://github.com/SidRoberts/centum/blob/development/src/Interfaces/Queue/QueueInterface.php) features two public methods:
+[`Centum\Interfaces\Queue\QueueInterface`](https://github.com/SidRoberts/centum/blob/development/src/Interfaces/Queue/QueueInterface.php) exposes two main methods:

-* `publish(Centum\Interfaces\Queue\TaskInterface $task): void`
+- `publish(Centum\Interfaces\Queue\TaskInterface $task): void`
+  Add a task to the queue for later execution.
-* `consume(): Centum\Interfaces\Queue\TaskInterface`
+- `consume(): Centum\Interfaces\Queue\TaskInterface`

-The `consume()` method will retreive the next available Task and also execute it.
+  Retrieve and execute the next available task.

+When `consume()` is called, the next task is executed.
-If a Task throws an Exception whilst it is being consumed, the Queue component **may** bury it or mark it as failed so that it can be dealt with later.
+If a task throws an exception during execution, the queue implementation **may** bury or mark it as failed for later inspection or retry.

+## Task Representation

-Both methods work with [`Centum\Interfaces\Queue\TaskInterface`](https://github.com/SidRoberts/centum/tree/development/src/Interfaces/Queue/TaskInterface.php) which represents a piece of work that a background worker can execute.
+All queue operations use [`Centum\Interfaces\Queue\TaskInterface`](https://github.com/SidRoberts/centum/tree/development/src/Interfaces/Queue/TaskInterface.php), which represents a unit of work for a background worker.
-Tasks may be serialised/unserialised internally so any complicated objects should be called through the Container in the `execute()` method:
+Tasks may be serialized/unserialized internally, so complex dependencies should be resolved via the Container in the `execute()` method.

+### Example Task

 ```php
 namespace App\Tasks;